Kowa’s high-end Genesis 8x33

 The view is basically very good: sharp and detailed with

-the edge (but see below).
-Colours are naturally rendered, but a bit less vivid
+to the edge (but see below).
+Colours are naturally rendered, but a bit less

-than through a Swarovski or Zeiss.
-Brightness is good, but a notch down from
+vivid than through a Swarovski or Zeiss.
+Brightness is good, but a notch down

 immediately obvious.
 This has the downside of making depth of field seem